-Almost everyone has nipples, regardless of whether they’re a man or a woman, transgender or cisgender, a person with large breasts or a flat chest.
+Almost everyone has nipples, regardless of whether they’re a male or a female, a person with large breasts or a flat chest.

-But nipples seem to make a lot more sense on people with the ability to breastfeed, right?
+But nipples seem to make a lot more sense on people with the ability to breastfeed or chestfeed, right?

-It’s obvious the nipples we think of as “female nipples” — like the nipples cisgender women have — are meant to serve a purpose.
+It’s obvious the nipples we think of as “female nipples” — like the nipples females have — are meant to serve a purpose.

 But what about male nipples?
-Those are the ones that cisgender men usually have.
+Those are the ones that males usually have.
+Read to learn more.

 Some people think of it this way: Everyone starts out as female in their early development in utero.